Glasgow is a fantastic city – full of charm and character. There are so many things to do in Glasgow city centre and

 Glasgow Walking Tours

-- For music fans, the Music Mile Walking Tour offers a great overview of the Glasgow music scene over 2 hours – all genres.
+- For music fans, the Music Mile Walking Tour offers a great way to learn about the Glasgow music scene over 2 hours – all genres.

 Logistics: 2pm pick up at Glasgow Royal Concert Hall Lasts 2 hours Finishes at King Tut’s Wah Wah Hut

 Logistics: Pick up is Sir Walter Scott monument in the centre of George Square The tour lasts 2.5 to 3 hours Finishes in George Square